ch0min/piggy_budget_app/README.md

 -  ADD SHADOW ON ANDROID
 -  CHECK ALL RLS in SUPABASE
 -  Fix information for expenses til max antal characters.
+-  CHANGE DATES ON CREATED_ATS WHEN WE ADD MONTHS

 MINOR BUGS: